Packaging Microsoft Edge extensions

 The extension packaging guide is comprehensive in that it covers everything you'd want to know about packaging, even the finer, nitty gritty details.
 If you don't want to learn everything there is to know about packaging your extension, you're in luck.
 We've added support for extensions to ManifoldJS, an open source Node.js tool that takes the majority of your packaging woes away.

-Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
-Reach out to us with your requests to be a part of the Windows Store, and we’ll consider you for a future update.
+Submitting a Microsoft Edge extension to the Microsoft Store is currently a restricted capability.
+Reach out to us with your requests to be a part of the Microsoft Store, and we’ll consider you for a future update.

 Use the process outline below to map out your packaging adventure!

 No matter which package creation route you choose, manual or ManifoldJS, the first step is registering for a Windows Developer account and reserving the name(s) of your extension.

 Once you've done this, you can either move on to Creating and testing extension packages to learn how AppXs are created and manually package your extension, or go the easier route and jump to Using ManifoldJS to package extensions.

 Once you've reached out to us and have been approved to have your extension in the Microsoft Store, check out the app submission checklist.

 This section of the guide walks through manual extension package creation once you've set up your Windows Developer account and reserved your extension name(s).
 If you're curious about the finer details of packaging an extension, give this a read.

 Also included is info on how to test and unpack a packaged extension.
 This info is relevant even if you've gone the ManifoldJS packaging route.